Farmingdale

 Tuning your snare drum

-The snare drum is the loudest part of the drum set and is known for having a lot of attack but very little sustain.
+The snare drum is the loudest part of the drum set and is known for having a lot of attack but little sustain.
 The snares are attached to the bottom head and give the drum its signature sound.
 Snares are made of wood or metal, which affects the tone greatly.
 Metal snares are usually louder and cut through a band more than a wood snare.

 What pitch should the snare drum be tuned to?

 While there’s no standard note that the snare drum is typically tuned to, most drummers pitch their snare somewhere between E3 and B3 (the third octave is the octave below what’s called middle C on the piano).
-A3 is a fairly common pitch for snare drums.
+A3 is a common pitch for snare drums.

 Snare drum tuning tips